githubartema/Classification_STL-10/readme.md

 There are some really cool ideas like https://paperswithcode.com/paper/spinalnet-deep-neural-network-with-gradual-1

-Quite intuitive approach can be to train classifier first on labeled data and then to pseudo-classify unlabaled data using thershold.
-For classifying unlabaled data we can use weak augmentation (for better results) and after retrain our network using strong augmentation of the new dataset. https://arxiv.org/abs/2001.07685
+The more intuitive approach can be to train classifier first on labeled data and then to pseudo-classify unlabeled data using threshold.
+For classifying unlabaled data we can use weak augmentation (for better results) and after retrain our network using strong augmentation for the new dataset. https://arxiv.org/abs/2001.07685

 Another paper suggests similar approach, but using dynamic thershold while pseudo-labeling unlabeled data.